 Your brain never sleeps!
-It works hard 24/7, that means even when you are asleep!
+It works hard 24/7, which means even when you are asleep!

-Your brain being always “at work” requires a constant supply of energy, and this energy comes from the food you eat.
-It is therefore logical to realize that what is in that energy makes all the difference!
+Your brain is always “at work” requires a constant supply of energy, and this energy comes from the food you eat.
+It is, therefore, logical to realize that what is in that energy makes all the difference!

 In other words, what you eat directly affects the function and structure of your brain, and ultimately your mood!

 Think of your brain as an expensive car.
 Your brain functions best when it gets only premium fuel.
 Eating high-quality foods that contain lots of vitamins, minerals, and antioxidants nourishes the brain and protects it from oxidative stress — these free radicals (waste) use oxygen, which can damage your cells.

 What science has found is that unfortunately, just like an expensive car, is that your brain can be damaged if you ingest anything other than premium fuel.
 If substances from “low-premium” fuel (such as what you get from processed or refined foods) get to the brain, it has little ability to get rid of them.